Ensembl/ensembl-genes-nf/README.md

 #### `--enscode`
 Path to the root directory containing the Perl repositories

+#### `--outDir`
+Path to the directory where to store the results of the pipeline

 ### Optional arguments

 #### `--bioperl`
 Path to the directory containing the BioPerl 1.6.924 library.
 If not provided, the value passed to `--enscode` will be used as root, i.e. `<enscode>/bioperl-1.6.924`.

+#### `--cacheDir`
+Path to the directory to use as cache for the intermediate files.
+If not provided, the value passed to `--outDir` will be used as root, i.e. `<outDir>/cache`.

+#### `--project`
+Output directory structure.
+Options: `ensembl`, `brc`.
+By default, `ensembl` project is selected.

+#### `--files_latency`
+Sleep time (in seconds) after the genome and proteins have been fetched.
+Needed by several file systems due to their internal latency.
+By default, 60 seconds.

+### Pipeline configuration

-### Using the provided nextflow.config
+#### Using the provided nextflow.config
-We are using profiles to be able to run the pipeline on different HPC.
-The default is `standard'`.
+We are using profiles to be able to run the pipeline on different HPC clusters.
+The default is `standard`.

-#### standard
-Uses LSF to run the compute heavy jobs.
+* `standard`: uses LSF to run the compute heavy jobs.
 It expects the usage of `scratch` to use a low latency filesystem.

-#### cluster
-Uses SLURM to run the compute heavy jobs.
+* `slurm`: uses SLURM to run the compute heavy jobs.
 It expects the usage of `scratch` to use a low latency filesystem.
+* `local`: TODO

-### Using a local config
+#### Using a local configuration file
 You can use a local config with `-c` to finely configure your pipeline.
-All parameters can be configured, we recommend setting the ones mentioned below.
+All parameters can be configured, we recommend setting these ones as well:

-#### process.scratch
-The patch to the scratch directory to use
+* `process.scratch`: The patch to the scratch directory to use

-#### workDir
-The directory where nextflow stores any file
+* `workDir`: The directory where nextflow stores any file

-#### outDir
-The directory to use to store the results of the pipeline

 ### Running the different Busco modes
 The default option is to run Busco in both genome and protein mode as follows: